-This post first appeared in the Future Crunch newsletter, a fortnightly roundup of good news you probably didn't hear about.
-You can subscribe for free over here:SUBSCRIBE
+This post first appeared in the Future Crunch newsletter, a weekly roundup of stories of progress for people and the planet.
+You can subscribe for free below.

-A full moon has waxed and waned, then waxed again, and a great darkness has settled on the land.
+A great darkness has settled on the land.
 As the plague enters its seventh season, a virulent new strain has emerged, threatening all our hard won gains.
 Once again our hospitals buckle under the pressure and the science of mask-wearing regresses into hapless debates about freedom.
 Once again our doctors and nurses are asked to do the impossible, despite having done it hundred times over.
 From Algeria to Mexico to Indonesia, the body counts rise and the curves bend in all the wrong directions.
 Charlatanism, conspiracy and political propaganda thrive, moving at light speed through the networks.
 Once again, our political leaders are exposed as utterly inadequate to the task at hand.

 Catastrophe is in the air.
 Days ago, the largest peer-reviewed process of all time confirmed that we are in the midst of the greatest planetary crisis we’ve faced since we came down from the trees.
 July was the hottest month ever recorded; the Earth is hotter than it has been at any moment since the beginning of the last Ice Age.
 Heat waves settle across entire continents, floods rip through Germany, China and Japan, drought stalks Myanmar, Venezuela and Mali, wildfires explode across the Pacific Northwest, the Mediterranean and Siberia.
 Our scientists tell us humanity is unequivocally responsible for these events.
 “In the past, we’ve had to make that statement more hesitantly.
 Now it’s a statement of fact.”

 In the graveyard of empires, 20 blood-soaked years of ‘nation building’ has unravelled in days.
 A sect of religious fanatics has swarmed back into power, overrunning the country with shocking swiftness and plunging millions of women and girls into a terrifying real life version of the Handmaid’s Tale.
-Democracy’s flame sputters out in the last remaining holdout from the Arab Spring, Nobel peace prize laureates wage war on their own citizens, emboldened autocrats everywhere tighten their grip, and in the Caribbean, storm-lashed rescuers search for survivors in the rubble.
+Democracy’s flame sputters out in the last remaining holdout from the Arab Spring, Nobel laureates wage war on their own citizens, and emboldened autocrats everywhere tighten their grip.

 Pax Americana has never looked shakier.
 In Florida, the once and future King lurks, squamous in his gilded lair, leaching poison into the body politic.
 In the east, a new rival grinds Xinjiang and Hong Kong under its boot, and looks across the Taiwan Strait towards the last remaining isle of freedom.
 The networks of trade will be no match for the drumbeat of war, should it come.
 The markets will not help either.
 Animal spirits have taken hold of all but the most prudent of investors, regulators wrestle with the spectre of inflation, and the dream of home ownership disappears beyond the reach of an entire generation.